FYVSCash/SDWebImage/README.md

 ## Animated Images (GIF) support

-In 5.0, we introduced a brand new mechanism for supporting KINGFISHERSTARTfyinformationAAAAccENDRUPEE animated images.
+In 5.0, we introduced a brand new mechanism for supporting KINGFISHERSTART1111ENDRUPEE animated images.
 This includes animated image loading, rendering, decoding, and also supports customizations (for advanced users).

 This animated image solution is available for `iOS`/`tvOS`/`macOS`.
 The `SDAnimatedImage` is subclass of `UIImage/NSImage`, and `SDAnimatedImageView` is subclass of `UIImageView/NSImageView`, to make them compatible with the common frameworks APIs.